WAN Multi-Master Replication Gateway

 Green line - The amount of consumed bandwidth is measured at the target site (EC2 EU Ireland region).

 Red line - The network bandwidth.

-Up to 16 client threads at the client application, the utilized bandwidth at the target site is increasing.
-Once the maximum bandwidth has been consumed, no matter how many client threads will be writing data to the source space, the target site bandwidth consumption will stay the same.
+Up to 16 client threads in the client application, the utilized bandwidth at the target site is increasing.
+After the maximum bandwidth has been consumed, no matter how many client threads write data to the source Space, the target site bandwidth consumption will stay the same.

-We do see some difference between the amount of data generated and replicated at the source site and the amount of bandwidth consumed at the target site.
-This difference caused due-to the overhead associated with the replicated data over the WAN and the network latency.
-For each replicated packet some meta data is added.
-It includes info about the order of the packet, its source location, etc.
+We see some difference between the amount of data generated and replicated at the source site, and the amount of bandwidth consumed at the target site.
+This difference is due to the overhead associated with the replicated data over the WAN and the network latency.
+For each replicated packet, some metadata is added that includes information about the order of the packet, its source location, etc.